 Reintroductions have been widely used throughout conservation programs worldwide and the number of such efforts is growing exponentially each year.
 The increasing use of reintroductions is not unexpected due to the accelerating rate of global ecological change and the corresponding pressure on biodiversity.

-Many of these reintroductions have been on islands, which is not unexpected given that islands hold a large percentage of our global diversity (Stattersfield et al. 1998).
+Many of these reintroductions have been on islands, which is not unexpected given that islands hold a large percentage of our global diversity.
 Due to the inherent nature of island populations, these species do not have the luxury of large numbers of individuals that continental conservation programs might have and often rely on small numbers of founding individuals.
 There are many examples of successful and well-known island reintroductions around the world that started from low numbers of individuals.
 Some examples of these include but are not limited to:

-The Kiwikiu captive population was initiated in 1997 and founding individuals were collected from the eastern population in 1999, 2001, and 2005.
-The San Diego Zoo Global at the Maui Bird Conservation Center and Keahou Bird Conservation Center runs the conservation-breeding program.
+The Kiwikiu captive population was initiated in 1997 and founding individuals were collected from the eastern subpopulation in 1999, 2001, and 2005.
+San Diego Zoo Global manages the conservation-breeding program at the Maui Bird Conservation Center and Keahou Bird Conservation Center in Hawai’i.
 Five genetic founders have composed the captive population.
-There are only 8-9 individuals that may be released into the wild.
+There are only 7-8 individuals that may be released into the wild.
 The relatively small number of breeding females and the unique life history characteristics (pair bonding, one egg per clutch, long juvenile dependency) of the Kiwikiu limits current breeding potential in captivity.
 Because of the low numbers and low genetic diversity of Kiwikiu in captivity, wild Kiwikiu will need to be used in the reintroduction.

-The long-term objective of the overall reintroduction effort is for the newly established population of Kiwikiu to be self-sustaining, successfully breeding, and to achieve sufficient size to provide significant protection from extinction in case the source population is threatened or extirpated.
-All of the actions described here work towards accomplishing this objective, but achieving this goal will require substantial resources, committed over a long period, so a detailed strategy is beyond the scope of this plan’s recommendations.
-One of the keys in confidently assessing population establishment is determining the long-term status and fates of the released birds.
-We believe the management and monitoring actions should be adaptively extended into the future to collect these data.
+Long-term objective: the newly established population of Kiwikiu to be self-sustaining, successfully breeding, and to achieve sufficient size to provide significant protection from extinction in case the source population is threatened or extirpated.
+Achieving this goal will require substantial resources, committed over a long period.

-The recovery habitat on West Maui and Moloka‘i is predominately fenced and ungulate-free currently, but much of the habitat lies below the 1,400 m elevation where mosquitoes become more plentiful and Plasmodium is able to complete its life-cycle.
-While the long-term goal for the recovery of the Kiwikiu may be dependent on establishing a second viable population in one or both of these areas, more work is needed to assess the current mosquito abundance and disease prevalence in the areas and potentially develop methods to reduce or eliminate this limiting factor before reintroductions can begin.
-A study of disease prevalence in Nakula NAR and TNC Waikamoi Preserve conducted by MFBRP found higher prevalence of Culex quinquefasciatus mosquitoes in Nakula than windward sites at similar elevations.
-However, this study also indicated comparable rates of Plasmodium infections in the bird populations in Nakula compared to other sites at similar elevations on Hawai‘i Island, including areas containing ‘Akiapōla‘au (Hemignathus wilsoni), the closest living relative to Kiwikiu.
-Particularly, given the higher than expected mosquito densities in Nakula, more work is needed to map the distribution of both the vector and parasite across the recovery area.
+The recovery habitat on West Maui and Moloka‘i is predominately fenced and ungulate-free, but much of the habitat lies below the 1,400 m elevation where mosquitoes become more plentiful and Plasmodium is able to complete its life-cycle.
+While the long-term goal for the recovery of the Kiwikiu may be dependent on establishing a second viable population in one or both of these areas, more work is needed to assess the current mosquito abundance and disease prevalence in the areas and potentially develop methods to reduce or eliminate this limiting factor before reintroductions can begin in those locations.